cloro

 The headline takeaways:

-• At n=10 without AIO, DataForSEO Standard ($0.60/1k) is unambiguously the cheapest, with Serper ($0.30/1k entry) close behind.
+• At n=10 without AIO, DataForSEO Standard ($0.60/1k) is the cheapest, with Serper ($0.30/1k entry) close behind.

-• At n=10 + AIO, cloro Growth ($1.65/1k) and DataForSEO Standard ($2.60/1k with AIO surcharge) trade leads depending on volume.
+• At n=10 + AIO, cloro Growth ($1.65/1k) and DataForSEO Standard ($2.60/1k) trade leads by volume.

-• At n=100 + AIO (the production depth for serious rank tracking), the gap widens: cloro Growth ($7.60/1k) and DataForSEO Standard ($9.20/1k) are roughly tied; SerpApi runs roughly 10× as much because each batch of 10 results counts as a separate “search” in their billing model.
+• At n=100 + AIO (the depth for serious rank tracking), cloro Growth ($7.60/1k) and DataForSEO Standard ($9.20/1k) are roughly tied.
+SerpApi runs roughly 10× as much because each batch of 10 results counts as a separate “search”.

 For the deeper price-only analysis with hidden-fee adjustments, see our Cheapest SERP API 2026 breakdown.

-• Need 80+ search engines under one API (including the long tail like Baidu, Yandex, Naver, eBay)?
+• Need 80+ engines under one API (Baidu, Yandex, Naver, eBay)?
 SerpApi.

 Optimizing for price specifically?
-See our dedicated Cheapest SERP API in 2026: True Cost-per-Call Compared — a per-call price comparison with hidden-fee adjustments that flip the rankings.
+See our dedicated Cheapest SERP API in 2026: True Cost-per-Call Compared — a per-call comparison with hidden-fee adjustments that flip the rankings.

 Frequently asked questions